Commercial Property Manager: Job Duties & Requirements

 Employment and Economic Outlook for Property Management

-The employment outlook for Property Management, including Commercial Property Managers, is good; according to data from the Bureau of Labor Statistics (BLS), www.bls.gov, employment of property, real estate and community association managers, including Commercial Property Managers, will increase 15% from 2006-2016.
-Median earnings for this field were $43,070 in 2006.
+According to data from the U.S. Bureau of Labor Statistics (BLS, www.bls.gov) employment of property, real estate and community association managers, including Commercial Property Managers, is predicted to increase 6% from 2010-2020, which is slower than the average for all careers.
+The BLS listed the median annual earnings for this field at $52,610 in May 2012.

-Related to Commercial Property Manager: Job Duties and Requirements for Becoming a Commercial Property Manager
+Related to Commercial Property Manager: Job Duties & Requirements

 - Recently Updated